seidve/SheepLearning/README.md

-# SheepLearning
+# Sheep Learning :sheep:

-sheep detection in images using yolo
+Sheep detection in images using YOLOv3